|

 At a higher level, beyond the senses, we can encourage our students to

 ask the more abstract questions of how, why, and what if?
-In the case
+In the case of

-my junior, these questions werent necessary because the entire process
+my junior, these questions werent necessary because the entire process of

 writing and reading her poems continually asked the question why.